Linear Equations Definitions Flashcards | Channels for Pearson+

 Linear Equation

-A mathematical statement formed by setting a linear expression equal to another value, typically involving one variable.Linear Expression
+A mathematical statement formed by setting a linear expression equal to a value, typically involving one variable.Linear Expression

-A combination of numbers, variables, and operations without an equality sign, such as 2x + 3.Variable
+A combination of numbers, variables, and operations without an equal sign, such as 2x + 3.Variable

 A symbol, often x, representing an unknown value to be determined in an equation.Constant

-A fixed numerical value in an equation or expression, not multiplied by a variable.Isolating the Variable
+A fixed numerical value in an equation or expression, not multiplied by a variable.Operation

+A mathematical process such as addition, subtraction, multiplication, or division applied to terms.Isolating x

-The process of rearranging an equation to get the variable alone on one side.Opposite Operation
+The process of manipulating an equation to get the variable alone on one side.Opposite Operation

-An arithmetic operation used to reverse another, such as subtraction for addition or division for multiplication.Least Common Denominator
+A mathematical action that reverses another, such as subtraction for addition or division for multiplication.Distributive Property

+A rule allowing multiplication across terms inside parentheses, such as a(b + c) = ab + ac.Like Terms

+Terms in an expression or equation that have the same variable raised to the same power and can be combined.Least Common Denominator

-The smallest shared multiple of denominators in a linear equation with fractions, used to eliminate fractions.Solution Set
+The smallest shared multiple of denominators in a linear equation with fractions, used to clear fractions.Solution Set

-A collection of all values that satisfy a given equation, often written in curly brackets.Conditional Equation
+A collection of all values that satisfy a given equation, often written in set notation.Conditional Equation

-An equation that is true for only one specific value of the variable.Identity Equation
+A linear equation that is true for exactly one value of the variable.Identity Equation

-A solution set containing no elements, indicating no value satisfies the equation.Set Notation
+A solution set containing no elements, indicating that an equation has no solution.

-A mathematical format using curly brackets to list or describe the solutions to an equation.Root

-A value of the variable that makes the equation true; also called a solution or answer.Like Terms